 The choice between an LLC and a partnership will depend on the business goals of the owners.
 Small businesses whose owners are acquaintances and who do not want to be subjected to complex filing requirements and annual fees might be fine with partnership status.
 A bigger business with a higher income might be better off filing as an LLC.
 The limited liability protection of an LLC can help business owners who have a stake in multiple businesses.

 If you need help with LLCs and partnerships, you can post your legal need in UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.